There’s a lot to think about when developing an annual sales plan to support your organization’s strategy and objectives:

 In short, a sales territory plan helps you guarantee your sales team targets the right people to close the best, and most profitable, deals possible.

 Without proper territory planning, how do you know where your sales reps should focus their time?
-Are there other untapped regions or verticals that should be getting more attention?
+Are you taking full advantage of sales territory mapping, or are there other untapped regions or verticals that should be getting more attention?

 And how do you measure year-over-year performance in particular verticals or territories – without knowing where to measure in the first place?